The Root Chakra

 Repressed kundalini can also drain our vitality, causing fatigue and depression, as we are not accessing its power, and also because it takes a lot of energy to suppress it.

-Furthermore, it is not infrequent that we turn this aggressive energy into negative mind activity, such self-criticism and self-loathing or mental cruelty towards others.
+Furthermore, it is not infrequent that we turn this aggressive energy into negative mind activity, such as self-criticism and self-loathing or mental cruelty towards others.

 Core beliefs in the Root Chakra: